 A successful email marketing plan must include:

-Chances are you want your reader to do more than just open your email.
-Regardless of the overall goal, you have to think deeply about your call to action to achieve it.
-If someone is hooked by your subject line, make sure your CTA is clear and follows suit.
-Because having a good CTA is everything.
+A call to action (CTA): Having a good CTA is everything.
 It’s the next action you want your audience to take after opening and should lead seamlessly into the landing page or next desired step.

 These basics will help to ensure that your email is well-received, and ultimately lead to better open rates.
 Now, let’s get into the nitty-gritty.